osuchanglab/WGS-Pipeline/README.md

-# core_genome_pipeline
+# WGS-Pipeline
-Core genome pipeline scripts
-more info to follow
+Core genome pipeline scripts for the generation of a maximum likelihood phylogeny from whole genome sequencing reads. more info to follow